Mass. Tech & Health Care Firms’ Trade Mission to Israel

 Gov. Patrick and members of the delegation are scheduled to visit companies and business organizations in the innovation economy sectors from May 27 to June 4, 2014.
 The group will make stops in Tel Aviv and Jerusalem, then Dubai, and finally Abu Dhabi in the United Arab Emirates.

-The list of those attending the mission reads like a who’s who of the Bay State tech world.
+The list of those attending the mission reads like a who’s who of the Massachusetts technology world.
 It includes:

 - Barry Cohen, EVP Strategy, PTC